chirpradio/chirpradio-webcontrol/README.md

 - Activate the chirpradio-machine virtualenv.
 - From the chirpradio-webcontrol directory, do `$ pip install -r requirements.txt`
 - At the moment, you need to use the modified version of `desub.py`.
 Replace the old version in `site-packages` with the one in the chirpradio-webcontrol directory.
+- You will need to modify the constants at the top of `server.py` to suit the deployment environment.

 ## Running WebControl